Our Government > Departments > Public Safety > Department of Public Safety Division of Harbor Patrol & Marine Enforcement

 Boaters should not overfill the fuel tanks of their vessels, and should remember that fuel expands as it warms up.
 Fuel tanks should be filled just before departure.
 If you fill your tank upon returning to port, fill it up only 90%.
 Use oil absorbent material to catch drips from the fuel intake and the vent overflow.
 Add a fuel conditioner to your tank if you use your engine infrequently.

 Town Pump-out Station and Pump-out Boat

 Western Long Island Sound, Manhasset and Little Neck Bays, and Hempstead Harbor are No Discharge Areas.
 Accordingly, the Town provides pump-out services at no charge for all pleasure boats in Manhasset Bay and the North Hempstead territorial waters of Little Neck Bay and Hempstead Harbor.

-Stationary Pump-out Services are available at the Town Dock, and at the Town's boat ramps at Bar Beach and Manorhaven Parks.
+Stationary Pump-out Services are available at the Town Dock, and at the Town's boat ramps at North Hempstead Beach Park and Manorhaven Parks.

 The Town's pump-out boat, Marine 9, is available to service vessels during the summer boating season and into the fall.
 For available dates and times, please call the Town Dock at 767-4622.

 The pump-out boat will monitor VHF Channel 9.
 Requests for service may be made either on Channel 9, by telephoning the Town Dock at (516) 767-4622 or making an appointment by e-mailing email@example.com.